 I used to be convinced it was.
 It’s not hard to be convinced of that.
-In fact, why would you question it?
-Not only does every self-development guru tell you it’s true, you can feel it, don’t you?
-So why wouldn’t it be there.
+Not only does every self-development guru tell you it’s true, you can feel those fears, don’t you?
+So why wouldn’t it be true.

 A Different Perspective

 About a year ago, I had a conversation with a woman for just 1 hour, that would turn out to have a huge impact on my evolution as a person this year without her probably even knowing it.

 You could say that working with her was really far outside my comfort zone at that moment.
 She somehow was able to look into me and know all kinds of stuff about me I would’ve never told her if I had a choice.
 We were pushing through a lot of personal barriers there and she stopped to ask me how I felt about it.

 I told her I felt kinda anxious and scared.
 What she said next really changed my perspective on those feelings:

 Think of a situation that makes you feel really anxious.
 Maybe something like speaking in front of a large audience about a subject you’d rather not talk about.

 Imagine for a moment, what it would be like to be in that situation right now.
 What the crowd looks like.
 How they are acting, the sounds they make.
 The feeling it gives you in your body.
 Don’t stop until you can feel it as if it’s really there.